How it works

 Once you start taking venlafaxine, the brain adjusts to having a new level of serotonin and noradrenaline around.
 If you stop taking venlafaxine suddenly, you could get some withdrawal symptoms.

 Venlafaxine is not addictive, but you may get uncomfortable withdrawal symptoms if you stop taking it suddenly, as your body begins to miss it.
-It is better to agree stopping with a doctor who will reduce your dose gradually over about four weeks.
+It is better to agree stopping with a doctor who will reduce your dose gradually over several weeks.

 Some of the withdrawal symptoms you might get include: